I wrote this post a couple of years ago. I brought it back today for many reasons. But mainly because after almost three years I saw her again.

 Was he what you dreamt of your whole life, or did you feel like you ran out of options?
 Do you like it when he snaps at you like a child and makes you drop what you are doing so that you may take care of his needs?
 Were you ready to leave, or was he prepared to leave, and you knew that you better fall in line?
 I’m sorry if I’m asking you too many questions; I can’t help but wonder.

-I look at your face after he storms in your space and makes demands.
+I look at your face after he storms into your space and makes demands.
 He quickly leaves without hearing your response.
-Your response is neither required or wanted.
+Your response is neither required nor wanted.

-I am looking forward to our next encounter.
-I am encouraged that one day I will be able to understand the reason you tolerate such a densely built personality.
+I am looking forward to our subsequent encounter.
+I am encouraged that one day I will understand why you tolerate such a densely built personality.
 Maybe this is all you know yet undeniably feel as though your life could be more abundant.

 Perhaps you wanted more for yourself but felt as if you didn’t deserve it.
 Maybe all the women in your family were submissive, and you were taught to be the same.
-I’m sorry if I have so many questions, but I can’t help but wonder.
+I’m sorry if I have so many questions; I can’t help but wonder.

 You could have chosen any blog to read, but you chose mine, and I’m honored.